gabrieledasanches/Homework_GabrieleSanches_CIS9440/README.md

 - Vehicle type vs. number of accidents (top 10)
 - Contributing factors for crashes
 - Crashes by borough
-- Total of victims injured by year and month
+- Total number of victims injured by year and month
 - Number of people injured vs. time of the crash
-- Total of victims killed by year and month
+- Total number of victims killed by year and month
-- Number of people ikilled vs. time of the crash
+- Number of people killed vs. time of the crash